 The more times people see your name and connect it with your website, the more likely they are to follow you in the future.

-Why creating catchy blog names are so important.
+Why creating catchy names for websites is so important

 Choosing a domain name is a key component of starting your online presence.
 If your name accurately reflects who you are and what you are trying to accomplish you will have a much easier time attracting visitors.